Best Business Loans for Small Businesses

 Requirements

-In some ways, British banks like HSBC and others are struggling to compete with digital-only banks.
-But they are still behemoths.
-To qualify for a small business HSBC loan, you need to be a British resident, have a good enough credit score and disclose the prerequisite documentation.
+In some ways, British banks like HSBC and others are struggling to compete with digital-only banks and they usually require a lot more paperwork when applying for a loan.
+To qualify for a small business HSBC loan, you need to be a British resident, and have a good enough credit score.

 8. Funding Circle